crewplus/langchain-vue/README.md

 ## Backend Server and API key

-In this starter project, we are using https://api.lib2gpt.com as langchain server with api-key which would be expired after 15 days.
-If you want to try, please get runnable api-key via join our wechat group or emailto: service@gptaibox.com .

-You may also setup your own server for langchain's ChatOpenAI w.
+You may setup your own server for langchain's ChatOpenAI w.
 SSE, the server side code can be downloaded here: https://github.com/sugarforever/LangChain-Tutorials/tree/main/StreamChat, the author's code is neat and clean.

 ## Project setup
 ```